Introduction to New Future of Python

 Starting with Perl, both are pure scripting languages.
 But the intention behind using either is totally different.
 To make it simple, Python has a set of defined rules that a programmer needs to follow, whereas Perl is more forgiving.
 But still, one doesn’t always need forgiving language.
 Perl provides numerous ways to solve a problem.
 In the case of python, one needs to make a simple and proper way to do things.
-Whereas both the languages try to make the code as compact as possible, there are still reasons for choosing either language.
+Whereas both languages try to make the code as compact as possible, there are still reasons for choosing either language.
 When a person is trying to develop something, he can choose to work with Perl if he does not have a defined time to complete a project.

 But that’s not how the real world works, does it?
 In the real world, time is extremely important.
-One cannot spend time to find the smallest ways within multiple ways to get a proper piece of code right, especially when there is a need to write a thousand pieces of codes.
+One cannot spend time to find the smallest ways within multiple ways to get a proper piece of code right, especially when there is a need to write a thousand pieces of code.
 That is why python comes into practice.
 Python has a defined set of rules, which one needs to follow, through which one can simply cultivate a habit of achieving desired results within a small amount of time and making the code as compact as possible at the same time.

-Though the code will not be as efficient as in Perl, but who cares?
+Though the code will not be as efficient as in Perl, who cares?
 To give a proper example, think of it in this way: when you start to learn to program for the first time, you need to understand how it works.
 Perl can give the best understanding of this.
 But, it cultivates a bad habit of leaving your program vulnerable to bugs and problems.
 Thus, that is when Python comes into existence.

 Python has the least syntax possible.
 Besides, when learning a new language, one needs to know that just downloading an installer file isn’t sufficient.
 One needs to download other packages as well.
 But it isn’t the same in the case of python.

 Ruby vs Python Language